sakura-yamanaka/sakura-yamanaka/README.md

 :cherry_blossom: **About Me**

-I am a sophomore Hesburgh-Yusko Scholar at the University of Notre Dame majoring in Political Science & Applied Computational Mathematics and Statistics (ACMS) with a minor in Computing and Digital Technologies.
-I am interested in exploring the intersection between technology and law.
+I am a Hesburgh-Yusko Scholar majoring in **Political Science** and **Applied & Computational Mathematics and Statistics (ACMS)** with a minor in **Computing and Digital Technologies** at the University of Notre Dame.
+Passionate about the intersection of **technology, politics, and justice**, I aim to harness data science to advance human rights and the common good.

-:star2: **Work Experience**
+:star2: **Professional Highlights**

 - Data Analyst, Women's Microfinance Initative
 - Chief Digital Editor, Notre Dame Beyond Politics Undergraduate Journal of Political Science